EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 <br>

 ## Traveling as a Woman and a LGBTQ person
-In Puerto Rico, homosexuality is legal and San Juan even has a quite lively gay scene with many gay bars and clubs, such as [LA SOMBRILLA ROSA](https://maps.app.goo.gl/ni6HidNCkHvm86C3A) in Old San Juan.
+In Puerto Rico, homosexuality is legal and San Juan even has a quite lively gay scene with many gay bars and clubs, such as [La Sombrilla Rosa](https://maps.app.goo.gl/ni6HidNCkHvm86C3A) in Old San Juan.

+It's a touristy country and we felt safe as LGTBQ people.
+People are very friendly and helpful and we definitely liked that!
+This is definitely a gay-destination.

 <br>